-Even if you haven’t heard of Susan Kare (and if you haven't, maybe you should read our post), you've probably spend a lot of your life staring at her work.
+Even if you haven’t heard of Susan Kare (and if you haven't, maybe you should read our 25 names every graphic designer should know post), you've probably spend a lot of your life staring at her work.
 That’s because she created many of the iconic interface elements for the Apple Macintosh in the 1980s, including the Trash Can, the Lasso and the Happy and Sad Macs.
 She's also the creator of font families such as Chicago, Monaco and Geneva, and has designed thousands of icons for a range of global brands.

 It’s unusual to see a portfolio so dedicated to the creation of icons, so it’s a great resource for designers looking for inspiration.
 Careful examination of the designs on display – including work for Apple, Facebook, Microsoft and Paypal – will help you get your head exactly what makes a world class icon.